g0rbe/CEH/06_System_Hacking.md

 ### New Technology File System (NTFS) Data Stream

 NTFS is a Windows file system by Microsoft.
-NTFS is the deafult file system for Windows 10,- 7,- Vista,- XP,- 2000,- NT.
+NTFS is the default file system for Windows 10,- 7,- Vista,- XP,- 2000,- NT.

 #### Alternate Data Stream (ADS)

 ADS is a file attribute in in NTFS file system, contains metadata for locating a particular file.
-ADS is capable of hiding file data into an existing file without altering or modifying any noticable changes.
+ADS is capable of hiding file data into an existing file without altering or modifying any noticeable changes.
 It can be security threat because it can hide malicious files.

 NTFS Streams Countermeasures:

-- Movung file to a FAT partition (FAT doesn't support ADS, but this will corrupt the file)
+- Moving file to a FAT partition (FAT doesn't support ADS, but this will corrupt the file)
 - Third-party tools (ADS Spy, ADS Tools, LADS, ...)

 ### Steganography

-Steganography is a technique for hiding sensitive information in an ordinary message to ensure the cofidentiality.
+Steganography is a technique for hiding sensitive information in an ordinary message to ensure the confidentiality.
 Steganography uses encryption to maintain the confidentiality and integrity.
 It hides the encrypted data to avoid detection.
 An attacker may use this to technique to transfer data without being detected.

 #### Classification of Steganography

-**Technical Steganography** icludes concealing information using methods like using invisible link, microdots.
+**Technical Steganography** includes concealing information using methods like using invisible link, microdots.

 **Linguistic Steganography** uses text as covering media to hide information like using ciphers and code to hide information.